unit9/boilerplate-python/readme.md

 value of `$environment` to a comma-separated list describing your tech stack; refer to `gitignore.io` for help.

+### Other goodies / bultin functionality

+#### Browser blacklisting

+There's a basic browser detection / blacklisting feature, which handles a common requirement on many projects.

+It can be used to serve an "unsupported browser" page for browsers / devices that are explicitly blacklisted in the Technical Specification and/or Statement of Work.

+Use the `backend.utils.ua.is_supported` function to match the user agent (this is already done for the landing page handler).

+You can edit [`browsers.yml`](/browsers.yml) to tweak the blacklist.

 ### Running in production

 #### The Stack